Start for free

 Salesforce is a Software as a Service (SaaS) platform.
 This means it operates exclusively in a multi-tenant cloud environment where every user runs on the same infrastructure and version.

-The main advantage of the Salesforce deployment approach is the managed experience it offers.
-With Salesforce, you’re not just buying software, but a fully managed service, including security, seamless updates, and automatic maintenance, eliminating your need for a tech team.
+The main advantage of the Salesforce deployment approach is the managed experience.
+With Salesforce, you’re not just buying software; you are also getting managed security, updates, and maintenance.

 However, while this hand-off model is convenient, the cloud-only model introduces major constraints, such as: